coatyio/coaty-js/docs/man/developer-guide.md

 > Note: You should **not** use this broker in a production system.
 Instead, use
 > a high-performance MQTT broker of your choice (such as VerneMQ, HiveMQ,
-> Mosquitto, or Crossbar.io WAMP router).
+> Mosquitto, EMQ X, or Crossbar.io WAMP router).

 The broker script provides the following options: